Homeowner safely cleaning surface mold from drywall using gloves, respirator, and cleaning solution

 Commercial mold cleanerPersistent mold stainsFollow manufacturer instructions

 Bleach is often used for hard surfaces but is generally less effective on porous materials like drywall.
-It may remove visible stains without fully eliminating mold roots beneath the surface.
+It may remove visible stains without fully addressing mold growth beneath the surface.

 Step 5 — Remove Mold From the Drywall Surface